Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 Carve some time out in your schedule to network at the events your customers attend.
 For example, if you have a senior living software program, spend time at conferences for those who own and operate senior living facilities.

-6. Partner With Niche Influencers
+6. Partner With Niche Influences

 7. Incorporate Email Marketing